“I know of no more beautiful prayer than [..]: ‘May all that have life be delivered from suffering’” (Schopenhauer, from On the Basis of Morality)

 I became vegan in 2013.
 Prior to that, I thought factory farms were extreme and not the norm.
 That turned out be incorrect.
-Books like “Eating Animals” and videos about today’s ‘normal’ farming practices changed my view.
-Interestingly, the information only changed my behavior when I connected it to what I feel about it.
+Books like “Eating Animals” and videos about today’s ‘normal’ farming practices that can be found anywhere on the internet changed my view.
+I did not aim to find the videos that outline horror stories.
+I just looked for the normal things: how are chicken raised, how is milk produced, etc. But I wanted to learn about the norm, about the actual way that the overwhelming majority of food is produced, not about a fantasy or an ideal.
+The information that I saw surprised me in the disregard for animals as a “being”.
+Interestingly, this information only changed my behavior when I connected it to what I feel about it.

 What is the kind of information that changed my view?
 For example, little baby chicken being handled like merchandise, being bred in incubators without mothers, automatically thrown on conveyor belts, packaged in cardboard boxes and shipped to indoor feeding operations of a scale and crowding I had not imagined, to be killed soon later.
 It convinced me that these animals are treated as if they are not beings, but commodities.
 This seems to be the norm, not the exception.